Gravitational back-reaction is magical: Main results

-The answer comes from the remarkable fact that the magic of a state $\psi$ is related to the average deviation from the flat spectrum of the spectrum of the reduced density operator $\psi_A$ through the Clifford orbit \cite{flatness,Keeler:2022ajf}.
-The Clifford orbit preserves the magic, but entangles the system \cite{Keeler:2023xcx,Munizzi:2023ihc,Keeler:2023shl}, therefore populating the spectrum of the reduced density operator.
+First of all, magic is generally a property of the full state $\psi$, so how can the spectrum of $\psi_A$ give us information on the magic of the full parent state $\psi$?
+The connection between spectral properties of the reduced state $\psi_A$ and the magic of the full state $\psi$ comes from the very remarkable fact that the magic of a state $\psi$ is related to the average deviation from the flat spectrum of the spectrum of the reduced density operator $\psi_A$ through the Clifford orbit \cite{flatness,Keeler:2022ajf}.
+The Clifford orbit preserves the magic, but entangles the system \cite{Keeler:2023xcx,Munizzi:2023ihc,hfhg-2z68}, therefore populating the spectrum of the reduced density operator.
 In fact, there is no need to take this average, as long as the spectrum of the subsystem density operator possesses an entropy obeying volume law.
-In this case, its flatness (or lack thereof) is enough to probe the magic of the full state.
+In this case, its antiflatness is enough to probe the magic of the full state, see Fig.\ref{fig:mf2} for a pictorial representation.

+A second difficulty comes from the fact that the above result connecting local antiflatness and global magic comes from a resource theory of magic that considers magic-free only the states that can be purified in stabilizer states, we call such a theory $\stab_0$.
+This is the resource theory of magic established by the null set of stabilizer entropy \cite{stab0-inprep}.
+A consequence of this theory is that there are magicful states from which cannot be distilled pure magic-states by means of Clifford (free) operations.
+We will first therefore first develop this theory by employing as monotones both the trace distance $M_{dist}$ and relative entropy of resource $M_R$.
+They will both be useful later to establish our results.

-Unfortunately, this is not good enough to explore CFT as these states are not hosting volume law for entanglement.
+The third difficulty is related to CFT as the states in this theory are not hosting volume law for entanglement.
 In order to exploit the flatness-magic correspondence for a theory that generally has an area-law scaling of entanglement, we must focus on the boundary $\partial A$ between the subregions $A$ and its complement $B$ where most of the entanglement is being mediated.
 On the Hilbert subspace supported on $\partial A$, the density operator $\psi_{\partial A}$ is well populated and as a consequence, we can compute its magic through the spectrum.
-This gives rise to the notion of non-local magic.
+This gives rise to the notion of nonlocal magic and its connection to antiflatness is a manifestation of the entanglement-magic duality \cite{iannotti2025entanglementstabilizerentropiesrandom}.
+This is the magic that cannot be extracted by local unitaries and is bound to the system like bound entanglement \cite{PhysRevLett.80.5239}.